fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5a.md

 Our main component <i>App</i> is at the moment way too large.
 The changes we did now are a clear sign that the forms should be refactored into their own components.
 However, we will leave that for an optional exercise.

-Current application code can be found on [Github](https://github.com/fullstack-hy2020/part2-notes/tree/part5-2), branch <i>part5-2</i>.
+The current application code can be found on [GitHub](https://github.com/fullstack-hy2020/part2-notes/tree/part5-2), branch <i>part5-2</i>.

 ### Creating new notes